 This concert with Franz Joseph Haydn’s oratorio “The Creation” can serve as an exemplary demonstration of these issues, starting with the naming of the choir:

-The name “Junger Konzertchor Zürich” (Young Concert Choir Zurich) for this vocal ensemble, founded 1963, a little over 50 years ago, presumably was selected in oder to differentiate the choir from the phalanx of well-established choirs in Zurich, some of which go back into the 19th century.
+The “Junger Konzertchor Zürich” (Young Concert Choir Zurich) for this vocal ensemble was founded 1963, a little over 50 years ago.
+The name presumably presumably meant to differentiate the choir from the phalanx of well-established choirs in Zurich.
+Some of these go back into the 19th century.
 This is of course totally legitimate and hardly arguable.
 However, in the aftermath, it appears short-sighted: now, 50 years later, the choir appears to be fighting aging in all voices, just like most of the other, big and small lay choirs in town.
 The usual problem is that strict quality standards and/or age limits can be enforced in professional ensembles, but hardly in lay choirs.

-The “Junger Konzertchor Zürich” is specializing in religious compositions, which are presented in their annual concert in the Zurich area.
+The “Junger Konzertchor Zürich” is specializing in religious compositions, which the choir presents in its annual concert in the Zurich area.

 Stephan Klarer, Conductor